 On the cheaper end, you will have shared living spaces, which is quite common in smaller villages where infrastructure is less developed.
 However, the internet and health services can be unreliable and far between.

-In the middle, you will have homestays and boutique accommodations.
+In the middle, you will have homestays, hostels and boutique accommodations.
 This can be a great way to live within popular parts of Indonesia without paying top dollar.
 You will be close to local restaurants, beaches, or mountains, and WiFi is more reliable.
 Also, in the event of an emergency, a trip to the local hospital or major airport is not a massive journey.

 ubud ttd bali